Pūriri moth

 The pūriri moth (Aenetus virescens), also commonly called the ghost moth or pepetuna, is a species of moth of the family Hepialidae.
 This moth is endemic to the North Island of New Zealand.
 It is New Zealand's largest moth, with a wingspan of up to 150 mm.
-It spends the first five to six years of its life as a grub in a tree trunk (common host plants are the pūriri tree (Vitex lucens) and putaputāwētā (Carpodetus serratus), but pūriri larva also inhabit non-native species such as Eucalyptus), with the last 48 hours of its life as a moth.
-Footage has been taken of a pūriri moth chrysalis hatching over a period of one hour and forty minutes.
+It spends the first five to six years of its life as a caterpillar in a tree trunk (common host plants are the pūriri tree (Vitex lucens) and putaputāwētā (Carpodetus serratus), but pūriri larva also inhabit non-native species such as Eucalyptus), with the last 48 hours of its life as a moth.

 Taxonomy

 This species was first described in 1843 by Edward Doubleday in the book Travels in New Zealand by Ernst Dieffenbach.
 Doubleday named the species Hepialis uirescens.
 George Hudson discussed and illustrated this species under that name in his book The Butterflies and Moths of New Zealand.
 The moth is also commonly called the ghost moth or pepetuna.